Get to Know Mac ASAP | How to Switch from Windows to Mac - Qiling

 1. Take a screenshot on Mac:

-Press Shift + Command + 3/4/5 at the same time.
-Shift + Command + 3 would capture the whole screen.
-And Shift + Command + 4 is used to capture a portion of the screen.
-If your macOS is Mojave or later, you can also try Shift + Command + 5.
+To capture a screenshot on a Mac, press Shift + Command + 3 to capture the whole screen, Shift + Command + 4 to capture a portion of the screen, or Shift + Command + 5 for Mojave or later versions.

 2. Copy and Paste on Mac